GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 "My mother was born to be a nurse.
 She was brilliant, confident, unbelievably kind and always guided by her strong Catholic faith.
 She had this amazing ability to bring out the very best in people," said daughter Lisa Johnston Shaskan of Santa Monica.

 Johnston was born Maryjane Sullivan in 1942, the daughter of an Irish-Catholic family deeply involved in St. Monica's Parish in San Francisco's Richmond District.
 By coincidence, Johnston and the man she would marry 23 years later -- Jim Johnston -- were baptized on the same day as babies in 1942 at St. Monica's Church.
 They later attended St. Monica's Catholic School, where they were grammar school sweethearts, a romance that would continue through high school and college.
-They were married at St. Monica's in 1965.
+They were marriage at St. Monica's in 1965.

 "It's an incredible, enduring love story," Shaskan said of her parents.